 Pilot’s watches are a very popular segment within the professional watches category.
 The Rolex GMT Master, which was launched in 1954, was the first watch that could simultaneously show two time zones.
 It was produced in collaboration with Pan Am Airways and is probably the wristwatch that is most widely associated with aviation.
-However, it is the “B-uhr” Pilot wristwatch, first produced in the 1940s, during WWII, that is considered to be the original Pilot’s watch.
+However, it is the “B-uhr” Pilot wristwatch, first produced in the 1940s, during WWII, which is considered to be the original Pilot’s watch.

 Pilot’s Watch Background